All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Learn whether amlodipine and semaglutide can be safely taken together.
 Understand potential interactions, blood pressure changes, and when to consult your doctor.

 Yes, amlodipine and semaglutide are generally safe to take together, and no direct drug interaction between them has been identified in clinical research.
 Many patients use a blood pressure medication alongside a GLP-1 agonist without complications.
-However, because both can influence cardiovascular function, your provider should monitor your blood pressure and overall heart health regularly.
+But because both can influence cardiovascular function, your provider should monitor your blood pressure and overall heart health regularly.

 How Amlodipine Works